leanprover-community/blog/posts/simp-made-simple.md

 As we shall see in the next blog post, when defining a simproc, one always provides a pattern that the simproc will activate on.
 For example, a simproc involving addition might match on the pattern `_ + _`.

-On a final note, there is a [`DSimproc`](https://leanprover-community.github.io/mathlib4_docs/find/?pattern=Lean.Meta.Simp.DSimproc#doc) type:
+On a final note, there is a [`DSimproc`](https://leanprover-community.github.io/mathlib4_docs/find/?pattern=Lean.Meta.Simp.DSimproc#doc) type to encode simprocs that only simplify along definitional equalities:
 ```lean
 abbrev DSimproc := Expr → SimpM DStep
 ```
-All the discussion above carries on to these.
+Just like `Simproc`, `DSimproc` is built by combining the `SimpM` monad with a type of steps (`DStep`).
-For example, there is an an "definitional" version of `Step` called `DStep`, which describes a simplification step where the simplied expression is *definitionally equal* to the original one.
+`DStep` is exactly analogous to `Step`, except that each occurrence of `Result` has been replaced by `Expr`.
-This is obtained by replacing each occurrence of `Result` in the definition of `Step` by `Expr` (intuitively, we no longer need to specify a proof that `e` and `e'` are equal since this is just `rfl`, so we only need to return the simplified expression `e'`):
+Indeed, if an equality `e = e'` really is definitional, then you don't need to remember its proof as it is `rfl`.
 ```lean
 inductive DStep where
   /-- Return expression without visiting any subexpressions. -/